-— 2017 Update — Once in a while, I plan to update some old posts with new photos and improved recipe.
-I found myself making this dip quite a lot lately so let’s start with this recipe.
+— 2017 Update — Once in a while, I plan to update some old posts with new photos and improved recipes.
+I found myself making this dip quite a lot lately, so let’s start with this recipe.
 I love how fresh it is, slightly spicy and packed with flavors coming from the roasted eggplant and spices.
-The perfect dip for this summer! —
+The perfect dip for this summer!
+Introducing Spicy Greek Eggplant Dip! —

 This recipe is inspired by an eggplant dip I bought at the store the other day, and while it was super tasty, it was also too oily for my taste.
 So I had to recreate a healthier and tastier version.
 It’s super easy to make and requires only basic ingredients!